ChristianKienle/cdk/TASKS_AND_IDEAS.md

     - Also distribute other module formats in `dist`.
 Fundamental Vue also has a working setup here.
 We can just copy that one.
 However since we are using Lerna (and have multiple packages) we have to find a way to make building a production build run on all packages.
 Should not be hard but has to be done.
     - Actually test tree shaking and the different distributed module formats.
 - **`Focus Trap` needs more tests:** The focus trap component has some logic but no tests.
 It cannot be easily tested within a unit test though.
+- **Smoke Test using Examples:** I would love to see some kind of test that simply launches every example there is and sees if there is any error logged.
+If yes the test should fail.
+In the past there were several failures that would have been caught by that.
+A simple rename of a component (without adjusting the examples) would cause such a failure and is totally confusing for users.

 ## Ideas